Thalamus: a brain-inspired algorithm for biologically-plausible continual learning and disentangled representations: Experiments

 \subsection{Knowledge transfer and contextual behavior}

-To assess knowledge transfer we use the split MNIST task but we limit the model to learning only the first 4 tasks and then test on the last unseen task.
-The model requires one batch from the training set of the last task to update its latent z, and achieves a 91.14$\pm$3.73 accuracy on the last task (avg accuracy on all tasks 93.62 ($\pm$ 0.30)) (example run in Fig. A\ref{fig:thalamus_splitMNIST_example}).
-Through learning the first four tasks the MLP and the latent z become a function parametrizable along relevant dimensions to solve related tasks.
-To highlight this difference compared to other methods we plot the accuracy on task 5 as models learn the 5 tasks sequentially (Fig. \ref{fig:comparison_last_task_accuracy}).
-This generalization relies on balancing learning between the weights and the latent embedding.
-To showcase these effects we consider that continual learning literature recommends using stochastic gradient descent (SGD) with momentum and a low learning rate to limit interference in weight updates thereby limiting forgetting of earlier tasks \citep{hsu_re-evaluating_2019, mirzadeh_understanding_2020}.
-Thalamus shows the opposite effect, overall accuracy drops (to 83\%) but we see a disproportionately higher drop in accuracy of the unseen fifth task (drops to 67\%) when using SGD with $10^4$ learning rate. \paragraph{Contextual split MNIST:} Finally, we introduce a new challenge by taking the first 3 tasks from split MNIST but then adding task 4 and 5 by using images from tasks 1 and 2 and flipping the labels.
-It is trivial to show that other continual learning methods, which rely on input images to infer context, achieve a ceiling accuracy around 59\%, but Thalamus maintains similar accuracy (96.09 $\pm$0.83).
+To assess knowledge transfer we use the split MNIST task but limit the model to learning only the first 4 tasks and then test on the last unseen task.
+The model requires one batch from the training set of the last task to update its latent z (while weights frozen), and achieves a 91.14$\pm$3.73 accuracy on the last task (avg accuracy on all tasks 93.62 ($\pm$ 0.30)) (example run in Fig A\ref{fig:thalamus_splitMNIST_example}).
+Through learning the first four tasks the MLP and the latent z become a function parametrizable along relevant dimensions to solve related tasks, while the weights are frozen.
+To highlight this difference compared to other methods we plot the accuracy on task 5 as models learn the tasks sequentially (Fig \ref{fig:comparison_last_task_accuracy}).
+This generalization relies on balance between adapting via weight updates or latent updates, and conflict between the weight updates required for each task leads to richer semantics offloaded to late updates.
+To showcase these effects, we consider that continual learning literature recommends using stochastic gradient descent (SGD) with momentum and a low learning rate to limit interference in weight updates thereby limiting forgetting of earlier tasks \citep{hsu_re-evaluating_2019, mirzadeh_understanding_2020}.
+Thalamus shows the opposite effect, overall accuracy drops (to 83\%) but we see a disproportionately higher drop in accuracy of the unseen fifth task (drops to 67\%) when using SGD with $10^{-4}$ learning rate. \paragraph{Contextual split MNIST:} Finally, we introduce a new challenge by taking the first 3 tasks from split MNIST but then adding task 4 and 5 by using images from tasks 1 and 2 but flipping the labels.
+It is trivial to show that other continual learning methods, which rely on input images to infer context, achieve accuracy around 59\%, but Thalamus maintains similar accuracy (96.09 $\pm$0.83).